Mathematics (MATH)

 MATH 7389.
 Internship.

-Students will work under the supervision of a faculty member to gain practical knowledge in Mathematics Education.
-Student experience can come from industry, government agencies, or other sources but must directly apply to furthering knowledge of mathematics education or its application.
+In this course, students will work under the supervision of a faculty member to gain practical knowledge in their field.
+Student experience can come from industry, government agencies, or other sources but must directly apply to furthering knowledge of applications of mathematics or mathematics education.

 3 Credit Hours.
 0 Lecture Contact Hours.
 10 Lab Contact Hours.